 - PTSD, depression, or panic attacks

 Note that these are only examples of conditions that may prevent you from working in the state of California.
-If you have a medical condition that stops you from securing gainful employment, reach out to us today at (310) 997-4688.
+If you have a medical condition that stops you from securing gainful employment, reach out to us today.

 Timeline for Applying for SSDI Benefits in California

-You cannot immediately start receiving SSDI benefits after you apply for them in California.
+You cannot immediately start receiving SSDI benefits after applying for them in California.
 In fact, it often takes a period of months to start getting the damages you need to cover your expenses after you experience a significant injury.

 In fact, according to Disability Benefits 101, a program offered by the World Institute on Disability, most people have to wait at least one-to-two months for their application to go through.
 You may have to wait a year or more to get a decision for the Social Security program.

 Working with a team of legal professionals can increase the odds that your claim will be handled quickly.